Church of God in Christ: Doctrine

 According to the Articles of Religion in the COGIC Official Manual, COGIC believes in biblical inspiration and holds that the Bible is the supreme and final authority for doctrine and practice.
 There is one God eternally existent in three persons: Father, Son, and Holy Spirit.
 COGIC teaches the deity of Jesus Christ, his virgin birth, sinless life, physical death, burial, resurrection, ascension and visible return to the earth.
 Christ is the Head of the church, and He is the only mediator between God and humanity, and there is no salvation in any other.
 COGIC teaches that the Holy Spirit is alive and active in the world.
 The Holy Spirit is the agent that equips, empowers, leads, and guides the church until the return of Christ.

 COGIC teaches that angels are messengers sent from God who served during the creation, throughout the Old Testament, the life and ministry of Jesus Christ, the establishment of the church and the ministry of the apostles, and continue to be at work in the Kingdom of God.
 They exist primarily in the spiritual realm and are organized according to duty and function.
 Demons exist as manifestation of evil or unclean spirits.
 They are fallen angels who joined Satan in his failed attempt to usurp power in Heaven.
 They exist today as adversaries to the kingdom, purpose and will of God.
-As Pentecostals, the Church believes that demons can be subdued and subjugated through the power of the Holy Spirit in the name of Jesus Christ.
+As Pentecostals, the church believes that demons can be subdued and subjugated through the power of the Holy Spirit in the name of Jesus Christ.

-COGIC teaches that man was created perfect and sinless in the image of God as a tripartite being having a body, soul, and spirit.
+COGIC teaches that man was created in the image of God as a tripartite being having a body, soul, and spirit.
+Through the cleansing of sins can you live a perfect life free from sin.
 Sin originated in eternity when Satan committed open rebellion against God in heaven.
 Sin was transmitted to humanity when Adam and Eve ate of the forbidden fruit in the Garden of Eden, as a result all men have original sin.
 The result of sin is the depravity of man, broken communion with God, shame and guilt, and physical and spiritual death.
 Humanity can only be restored through salvation offered only through Jesus Christ.
 The human soul is immortal and will spend eternity either in heaven as the redeemed or in hell as the damned.

 COGIC teaches that salvation is the work of redemption to the sinner and his restoration to divine favor and communion with God.
 Salvation is an operation of the Holy Spirit upon sinners brought about by repentance toward God, which brings about conversion, faith, justification, and regeneration.
 It teaches that salvation is a work of grace brought about through faith in Jesus Christ; it does not promulgate nor encourage the doctrine of eternal security, also known as "once saved, always saved."